If you’re creating an addon, they will have their own ways to add things to the Control Panel. This guide is for adding for your own app.

 directory.

-You may register an asset to be loaded in the Control Panel using the script
+You may register a Vite asset to be loaded in the Control Panel using the vite

 For your application specific modifications, app